ianwdunlop/ci-cd-versioning/README.md

 6. Calls `rebase.sh` to rebase if required.

 ### Node
-Available at `registry.mdcatapult.io/informatics/docker-images/ci:node` and based on `registry.mdcatapult.io/informatics/docker-images/ci:common`.
-It is preinstalled with node v12.16.2 LTS and google chrome (for running tests in a headless browser).
-Scripts in `node` are moved into `scripts` (in which the scripts from `common` are also located).
+Available at `registry.mdcatapult.io/informatics/docker-images/ci/node` and based on `node:buster`.
+Scripts in `node` and `common` are copied to `/scripts`.
+Scripts with the same filename are overwritten by the files in `node`.

 #### `export-env.sh`
 Interprets the command line arguments and git history using scripts from `common` to